-Often, an eating disorder develops as a way for an adolescent to feel in control about what's happening in their life.
+Often, an eating disorder develops as a way for an adolescent to feel in control about what is happening in their life.
 While people with eating disorders focus on food, weight and shape, there are nearly always underlying issues being masked by the eating disorder.

-As well as addressing the behavioural aspects of the eating disorder, such as restrictive eating, binge-eating, or over-exercising, it is important that the underlying issues are also dealt with.
-For example, significant life events, such as a divorce or death in a family, might trigger an eating disorder and the adolescent may need counselling to help manage these difficulties, such as issues of loss or feelings of abandonment.
+As well as addressing the behavioural aspects of the eating disorder, such as restrictive eating, binge eating, or excessive exercising, it is important that the underlying issues are also dealt with.
+For example, significant life events, such as a divorce or death in a family, might trigger an eating disorder.
+Adolescents may need counselling to help manage these difficulties, such as issues of loss or feelings of abandonment.

 - rapid weight loss or weight gain

 - changes in shape